warproxxx/warproxxx.github.io/_posts/2020-5-20-Price-Discovery.md

 - Since then, CME Contracts and Bitmex contracts have had an increasing role in price discovery.
 Today Bitmex and CME Contracts play the most substantial role in determining the direction of Bitcoin price.

+- In 2020, market dominance by Bitmex has been negatively correlated with price.
+Dominance by Bitfinex, Huobi and OkCoin has had high positive correlation with price.

 # Introduction
+<a href="#analysis">(Skip to the analysis section if you want to avoid the theory)</a>

 Price discovery is the overall process of setting the price of an asset.
 Price discovery algorithms identify the leader exchanges whose traders define the price.
 Several academics have already done various price discovery analysis on Bitcoin Markets.
 And although they used novel approaches, they ignore exchanges with huge real volumes like Bitfinex, OkEx, and Huobi.

 There are different approaches to measure price discovery.
 The most popular ones are <a href="https://sci-hub.tw/https://www.jstor.org/stable/2329348?seq=1">Hasbrouck (1995)</a> and <a href="https://sci-hub.tw/https://www.jstor.org/stable/1392518?seq=1">Gonzalo and Granger (1995)</a>. <a href="https://sci-hub.tw/https://www.jstor.org/stable/2329348?seq=1">Hasbrouck (1995)</a> measures price discovery by calculating something called an efficient price.
 They define efficient price as the actual true price and measure discovery by measuring each exchange's variance from the efficient price. <a href="https://sci-hub.tw/https://www.jstor.org/stable/1392518?seq=1">Gonzalo and Granger (1995)</a> do it a bit differently by decomposing the price series into components that represent the deviation from the efficient price.
 Both of these work have a different level of noise and in an attempt to decrease the noise <a href="https://sci-hub.tw/https://www.sciencedirect.com/science/article/abs/pii/S0927539813000340">Putniņš (2013)</a> combined both of them to create a new measure.